Welcome to the Local Governoring Body (LGB) section.

-Clerk - Dave Allman
+Clerk - Fran Connolly

-Governors are required to declare any pecuniary interest.
-As of December 2016 no governors had declared any interest.
+As of November 2020 no other governors had declared any interest.
 This information will be updated after each full Governing Body meeting.

 Governors responsibilities for specific areas are:

-Health and Safety - Rob McCarthy
+Health and safety: Rob McCarthy

-Sports Premium - Beatrice Ramelle-Rigollet
+Sports Premium: Beatrice Ramelle-Rigollet